 20. Portable Wagon

 Well where are you going to carry all of the above?
-A collapsible wagon is a lifesaver, in a pinch it can even hold a young whining sibling!
+A collapsible wagon is a lifesaver when packing for a baseball tournament, or any other tourney!
+A wagon is great in a pinch it can even hold a young whining sibling!
 Just kidding-sort of.

 This post contains affiliate links.